RAVIGANESHMBHAT/Task-Management-Tool/Readme.md

 ![image](https://user-images.githubusercontent.com/41186067/173200701-3efd5503-9e21-4595-b3c0-930cfefd519e.png)

+The backend is buit by using NodeJS.
+The backend repo link is here, https://github.com/RAVIGANESHMBHAT/Task-Management-Tool-Backend-NodeJS

 ## Note:
 The application is deployed on the Trial account of SAP BTP.
 So, once the trial version gets exprired, the application cannot be accessed.